 Some mild coarse language and some distasteful comments such as: When Dad is a dog and is at home, he says something like ‘phew you stink, you must be on heat’ in reference to his wife.

 The Shaggy Dog is primarily a movie about good vs. evil where good triumphs in the end.
-Along the way the family learns how to be a family again.
-It also highlights the need to communicate with each other rather than acting in isolation.
+Along the way, the family learns how to be a family again.
+The film also highlights the need to communicate with each other rather than acting in isolation.
 The other message that comes through strongly is the need to stand up for what you believe in as often this is the right thing to do.

 Values parents may wish to encourage include: